microsoft/ApplicationInsights-Java/springbootsample/README.md

 # Run SpringBoot Application with ApplicationInsights

-This example shows how to run instrument Springboot application with Azure Application Insights Springboot Starter and Application Insights Java Agent to track dependencies.
+This example shows how to instrument Spring Boot application with Azure Application Insights Springboot Starter and Application Insights Java Agent to track dependencies.